Christina Odenberg: Biography

 Christina Odenberg is the daughter of Ingemar Odenberg and Kerstin, born Moberg.
 Odenberg was for some time politically active in the Moderate party and her brother Mikael Odenberg was Sweden's Minister for Defence 2006–2007.

 She was ordained in Stockholm on 17 December 1967.
 She served as a priest in Östergötland county first as an assistant vicar in Östra Ryd then as vicar in Österåker-Östra Ryd.
-1990 she became deneary in Roslags kontrakt.
+1990 she became a contact priest in Roslags kontrakt.

 When the then bishop of the Diocese of Lund K. G. Hammar was made archbishop of Uppsala Odenberg was appointed as his successor on 5 June 1997, and was ordained bishop on 5 October the same year.
 This made her the first woman to become a bishop in the history of the Church of Sweden.

 On 27 December 2001 she caused a lot of attention and from some circles outrage when she in a sermon called "the gift of Love" blessed the partnership of Anna Karin Hammar and Ninna Edgardh Beckman.
 She was even by some groups accused of breaking her priestly pledges by blessing something they claimed as a sin.